Require authentication for certain content

 Add a new action called AccessDenied to the authentication controller, utilizing the path constant from earlier.

-Include logic that extracts a language codename from the provided return URL if it exists, and returns the default language code otherwise.
+Include logic that resolves the language from the provided return URL when it starts with a known language prefix, and falls back to the preferred or default language otherwise.

 C#